trinker/qdap/vignettes/qdap_vignette.md

 ```

-The <a href="http://trinker.github.io/qdap_dev/qprep.html" target="_blank"><code>qprep</code></a> function is a wrapper for several other replcement family function that allows for more speedy cleaning of the text.
-This approach, while speedy, reduces the flexiblity and care that is undertaken by the researcher when the individual replacment functions are utilized.
+The <a href="http://trinker.github.io/qdap_dev/qprep.html" target="_blank"><code>qprep</code></a> function is a wrapper for several other replacement family function that allows for more speedy cleaning of the text.
+This approach, while speedy, reduces the flexibility and care that is undertaken by the researcher when the individual replacement functions are utilized.
 The function is intended for analysis that requires less care.

 <font size="5" color="orange">&diams;</font> **General Replacement (Quick Preparation)**<font size="5" color="orange">&diams;</font>